stellardreams/stellardreams.github.io/_posts/2024-12-09-Nested-Blackholes.md

 I was watching comtent via BBC's Science Team via Youtube.
 It's a 5 hour video and I have gone through about 100 minutes of content.

-During the 100 minute mark of the segment, there is a female scientist speaking about Blackhole.
+During the 100 minute mark of the segment, there is a female scientist speaking about Blackholes.
 I didnt get a chance to document the name of the researcher.

 I noticed that there was stuff that was documented to go around this Blackhole.
 But:
 - It had a more oblong orbit.
 Kind of like Sedna's orbital eccentricity around the solar system.
 Which I have blogged about on here.
 And yes, these are different systems.
 Blackhole vs the Sun.